-as it good to be a child in times gone by?
+Vas it good to be a child in times gone by?

-Let's write Look at each thing in the pictures and say whether it belongs in the present or in the past.
+Look at each thing in the pictures and say whether it belongs in the present or in the past.
 Write "Present" (for now) or "Past" (for long ago) below each picture.
 Then colour in the "Past" box of the picture that you think shows the most interesting thing from the past.
 Use your favourite colour.